bookercodes/articles/csharp-6-an-introduction.md

 This "openness" is obviously _hugely_ beneficial for tool developers - tools like SharpDevelop and Visual Studio can now use Roslyn to power their features instead of relying on their own makeshift implementations, which'll make them more powerful.

 The benefits of Roslyn are not limited to traditional tools like Visual Studio.
-Many [Omnisharp](http://www.omnisharp.net/) plugins and  [scriptcs](http://scriptcs.net/) are now powered by Roslyn, so is [dynamic development](http://weblogs.asp.net/scottgu/introducing-asp-net-5) in ASP.NET vNext.
+[Omnisharp](http://www.omnisharp.net/) and  [scriptcs](http://scriptcs.net/) are now powered by Roslyn, so is [dynamic development](http://weblogs.asp.net/scottgu/introducing-asp-net-5) in [ASP.NET 5](http://www.asp.net/vnext).
 Roslyn will also make it easier to embed C# in [domain-specific languages](), build [static analyzers](https://en.wikipedia.org/wiki/Static_program_analysis), and more!

 As you can probably appreciate, porting the current compilers' code to managed code was no small undertaking.
 It is because the managed languages team was focused on completing Roslyn that there wasn't much time for language feature innovation this time around.
 That being said, Roslyn will make it easier to prototype and implement new features, so we'll likely see a quicker turn-around for language innovation going forward.